Polyvalente de l'Érablière: Uniform policy

 Prior to this policy, there were also protests made by students in 1993 and 1999 contesting the dress code policy of the school.
 In 1993, over 150 students were suspended due to their participation in a marching protest.
 Their true intentions were to publish the fact that all pieces of clothing were going to be made in other countries, therefore forcing over a thousand students to participate in a transaction with other countries, which was not to the advantage of the province of Quebec at the time.
 All clothing ended up being made in Mexico, Thailand and other foreign countries.

 Programs

 Micro-Computer Program

 The school also has a special computer program for skilled students, called "Programme Micro-Informatique"; English: Micro-Computer Program.
+This is often referred to as « pme » in French.
 Many projects in all courses on this program require the usage of the computer and an admission test is required as well as grades from elementary school to obtain a spot for this program.